fac21/tiarama-pomodoro-timer/README.md

 ## An interactive pomodoro timer written and designed by me for [FAC](https://www.foundersandcoders.com/)21 week 4.

-> I would like to start off by saying that what I am most proud of in this project is the pun "split() my time", with the two time inputs being split into an array.
+> I would like to start off by saying that what I am most proud of in this project is the pun "split() my time", with the two time inputs seemingly being split into an array.
 > I make a lot of terrible puns, but this one is actually half decent and that is such an achievement for me :sparkler:

 ### Task: Create a [pomodoro](https://en.wikipedia.org/wiki/Pomodoro_Technique) timer with the following features: